ETHOS AND VALUES

-Download Documents: Equal Opportunities Policy
+Download Documents: Equality and Diversity Policy

-Code of Conduct for Adults
+Code of Conduct for Visitors

 We believe staff, parents and children are entitled to a safe and positive environment in which to work.
 Behaviour that will cause harassment, alarm or distress to users of the premises is contrary to the aims of the school as in any action that puts a child at risk.
 This includes publishing names and pictures of pupils that include reference to the school that are inappropriate in the online environment and the use of mobile technology on the premises.